home-assistant/home-assistant.io/source/_integrations/ezviz.markdown

 ### Motion Detection Sensitivity

-The motion detection sensitivity can be adjusted by utilizing the "Detection sensitivity" Number entity.
+The motion detection sensitivity can be adjusted using the "Detection sensitivity" Number entity.
 It's important to note that this entity fetches information from the device and will not update if your battery-powered camera is in sleep mode, as this measure is implemented to preserve battery life and prevent excessive drainage.

 ## Troubleshooting